Brad Parscale: Post-2020 election activities

-Reaction to January 6th Attack on the United States Capitol
+Reaction to January 6th attack on the United States Capitol

-On July 12, 2022, the 7th Hearing of the Select Committee to Investigate the January 6th Attack on the United States Capitol revealed that after the attack, Parscale exchanged text messages with senior campaign advisor and "Save America" rally liaison Katrina Pierson.
-In these messages, Parscale equates Donald Trump's rhetoric with fomenting civil war and blames his former boss for the death of supporter Ashli Babbitt.
-He expresses remorse for helping him become President:
+On July 12, 2022, the 7th hearing of the United States House Select Committee on the January 6 Attack reported that after the attack, Parscale exchanged text messages with senior campaign advisor and "Save America" rally liaison Katrina Pierson.
+In these messages, Parscale equated Donald Trump's rhetoric with fomenting civil war and blamed his former boss for the death of supporter Ashli Babbitt.
+He expressed remorse for helping him become President:

-Despite these private exchanges, Parscale continued to support Trump and his assertion that the 2020 election was stolen.
-Exactly one month later, Parscale tweeted the following message to his Twitter followers, but addressed it directly to the ex-President:
+One month later, Parscale tweeted the following message to his Twitter followers, but addressed it directly to the ex-President:

 Personal life

-Parscale became a father in July 1999.
+Parscale became a father in July 1999, several weeks after graduating from college.
 His daughter's mother was a 22-year-old woman whom he had met while she was working at a San Antonio tanning salon.
 The couple married in March 2003.
 Parscale filed for divorce in August 2004; the divorce was finalized in October 2007.

 In the summer of 2012, he married Candice Blount.
-As of July 2019, the couple owned three residences in Fort Lauderdale, Florida.

-2020 breakdown
+The couple had a twin son and daughter who were born in 2016, but died shortly thereafter.

-On September 27, 2020, Parscale was hospitalized after his wife told Fort Lauderdale police that he had guns and he was threatening to harm himself; upon arriving at Parscale's home, an officer reported that "Bradley’s speech was slurred as though he was under the influence of an alcoholic beverage and he seemed to be crying."
+On September 27, 2020, Parscale was hospitalized after his wife told Fort Lauderdale police that he had guns and he was threatening to harm himself; upon arriving at Parscale's home, an officer reported that Parscale appeared to be distraught and under the influence of alcohol.
 Officers seized 10 firearms from the home and reported that Parscale's wife had cuts and bruises on her arms and face, which she said Parscale had inflicted earlier in the week, though she later said that her statements had been "misconstrued" and denied that Parscale had been violent toward her.
 Parscale was detained and involuntarily committed and psychiatrically examined under terms of the Baker Act.
+No charges were filed related to the incident, though a judge ordered Parscale to turn over his firearms, which he did.
 Politico reported that the couple had shared that they had felt distressed since the 2016 death of their prematurely born twins.